What PyPy can do for your objects

 Thanks to the Object Space architecture, any feature that is based on proxying, extending, changing or otherwise controlling the behavior of all objects in a running program is easy to implement on top of PyPy.

-Here is what we implemented so far, in historical order:
+Here is what we have implemented so far, in historical order:

 - Thunk Object Space: lazily computed objects, computing only when an operation is performed on them; lazy functions, computing their result only if and when needed; and a way to globally replace an object with another.